 - Individual assessment feedback and coaching by facilitator, incorporating improvement opportunities to be applied in the workplace.

-Participants will need to be released from work tasks for workshop times.
-An additional 2-3 hours per week are required to enable them to complete self-study and assessment tasks.
-They may need to complete some study in their own time.
-Access to a computer and the internet is essential.
+Participants were released from work tasks for workshop times.
+An additional 2-3 hours per week were required to enable them to complete self-study and assessment tasks, including some study in their own time.
+Access to a computer and the internet was essential.

-A total of 9 workshops will be held 4-5 weeks apart.
+A total of 9 workshops were held 4-5 weeks apart.